apache/pekko/CONTRIBUTING.md

 | `() => R` (`scala.Function0[R]`) | `java.util.function.Supplier<R>` |
 | `T => R` (`scala.Function1[T, R]`) | `java.util.function.Function<T, R>` |

-### Contributing new Akka Streams operators
+### Contributing new Pekko Streams operators

-Documentation of Akka Streams operators is automatically enforced.
+Documentation of Pekko Streams operators is automatically enforced.
 If a method exists on Source / Sink / Flow, or any other class listed in `project/StreamOperatorsIndexGenerator.scala`, it must also have a corresponding documentation page under `akka-docs/src/main/paradox/streams/operators/...`.

-Akka Streams operators' consistency is enforced by `ConsistencySpec`, normally an operator should exist on both Source / SubSource, Flow / SubFlow, Sink / SubSink.
+Pekko Streams operators' consistency is enforced by `ConsistencySpec`, normally an operator should exist on both Source / SubSource, Flow / SubFlow, Sink / SubSink.

 The pages structure is well-defined and must be the same on all documentation pages.
 Please refer to any neighbouring docs pages in there to see the pattern in action.
 In general the page must consist of: